jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-02-07-review-roots-of-tragedy-doctrines.md

 <h2 style="text-align: center">ADDITIONAL THOUGHTS</h2>

 After being in a few projects, David Sandvik purchased advanced equipment, intending to start a serious project called **Roots of Tragedy**.
 Song-writing and recording were the focus, and this is clear in his debut full-length Doctrines.
 With solo-projects, one instrument usually outshines the rest.
 However, this is not the case with **Roots of Tragedy**.
 The musicianship is outstanding, with dynamic drumming, heavy breakdowns, technical riffs, groovy bass parts, and a few guitar solos sprinkled in for good measure.
 If no one told you, it would be easy to believe this is a full band.
 I would classify this album as progressive death metal with an underlying djent influence.
 David's vocal delivery is magnificent.
 He can smoothly transition from ferocious low gutturals to high-pitched shrieks to melodic singing.
 A vocalist can rarely handle screaming and singing so eloquently.
-His lows are reminiscent of *Jason Wisdom*, former vocalist of the legendary band, *Becoming the Archetype(now in Death Therapy and The Reversalist)*. <br><br>
+His lows are reminiscent of *Jason Wisdom*, former vocalist of the legendary Christian death metal band, *Becoming the Archetype(now in Death Therapy and The Reversalist)*. <br><br>

 As the title suggests, the concepts in this album are rooted in the teachings of Scripture. **Last Adam** is an admonishment of narcissistic false teachers.
 However, it is also a call for Christians to recognize their depravity so that they humbly deal with these false teachers. **Promise of Persecution** calls believers to preach the Gospel despite intense oppression and to trust God to bring about rebirth.
 David pleas in **Doctrines Pt.
 I** for God to grant grace and mercy to those who propagate Doctrine of Devils so that they will come to repentance. **Dynamis** deals with the doubts we all face and uses the Biblical narrative of doubting Thomas.
 I could go on and on about the lyrics but I’ll leave you will this: